pack-it-forms/pack-it-forms/README.md

 presentation mode will switch to the read-only view as described for the OutPost method of viewing messages above.

+Note that pack-it-forms is used to replicate the paper forms used in the manual process and for ICS-213 derived forms the sender and receiver forms have different data in a few fields such as the various fields used for recording message numbers, the operate name/callsign, and the date/time the message was sent/received.
+Don't be surprised by this.

 Creating New Forms